Artists-and-Hackers/artists-and-hackers.github.io/podcasts/_posts/2021-08-19-yes-no-wave.md

 Our audio production is by Max Ludlow.
 Episode coordination and web design by Caleb Stone.
 This episode was supported by Purchase College.

 Our music in this episode is [Istana](https://senyawaofficial.bandcamp.com/track/istana-3) and [Kekuasaan](https://senyawaofficial.bandcamp.com/track/kekuasaan) by Senyawa.
 [Jaka Ninya Na Pambaili](http://yesnowave.com/releases/yesno095/) by Ata Ratu.
 [Ai Kanggiki Na Umayau Biangga Duku Eri](http://yesnowave.com/releases/yesno095/) by Haling.
 [Milisi Miskin Kota](http://yesnowave.com/releases/yesno093/) and [Patrol Pesisir](http://yesnowave.com/releases/yesno093/) by No-Brain Dance.

+This episode is licensed under CC BY-NC 4.0